allomhg/fcc-js-palindrome/README.md

 # fcc-js-palindrome
-Palindrome Checker project for the freecodecamp JS certification
+Palindrome Checker project for the freecodecamp JS certification.

+I wrote this project in TypeScript.